jbandi/links/links-2019.md

 - CSS in JavaScript with Angular
 https://medium.com/creative-technology-concepts-code/css-in-javascript-with-angular-61da79111804
-CSS-in-JS is going crazy in teh React ecosystem.
+CSS-in-JS is going crazy in the React ecosystem.
 Do we really want the crazyness in Angular?

 ### Week 4